tartavull/trace/README.rst

     - If your docker is still not starting, and you already committed an image, you can restart your docker entirely by doing this:
+      (THIS WILL DELETE EVERYTHING IN YOUR DOCKER SO MAKE YOU COMMITTED A DOCKER IMAGE FIRST)

         sudo service docker stop
         sudo rm -rf /var/lib/docker